b3nk4n/wpi.imgd.planetary-defense/README-proj2b.txt

 The project folder should be look like the following:

 	./
 	|- README            # this file here :)
 	|- project2/         # contains all project2 specific code and header
 	       |             # including the unit test manager
 	       |- MAKEFILE
-               |- enginex.log # The games log file
 	       |- game.cpp   # the test game
 	       |- test.cpp   # the unit test application
 	       |- Object.cpp
 	       |- Object.h
 	       |- Position.cpp